Controlled schools Governors Q&A

 If you are committed to the position and you want to help your local community then I would absolutely recommend it.

 These volunteers play a crucial role in providing leadership and support to schools.
-They serve a term of four years and the most recent phase of reconstitution of boards is currently underway.
+They serve a term of four years.

 A. I wanted to get more involved in my local community.

-After I was offered at Strandtown, EA contacted me and said there were some of my skills that would also be useful in Bloomfield Collegiate and asked if I would be interested in becoming a governor there too.
+After I was offered a post at Strandtown, EA contacted me and said that were some of my skills that would also be useful in Bloomfield Collegiate and asked if I would be interested in becoming a governor there too.
 I decided to go for it because I was really interested in the role.

 Q. What does your role entail?

-Board of governors also discuss and agree on policies, the School curriculum and the school development plan so I am involved with this along with my colleagues.
+Boards of Governors also discuss and agree on policies, the school curriculum and the school development plan, so I am involved with this along with my colleagues.